Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 It's worth it.

-I find the tighter your jeans are, you can get away with the compression.
+I find if the tidier jeans are, you can get away with the compression.

 Like a lunatic.